jipech/Pikanoid/README.md

 - dir, up - starting direction of the ball (default is up and right) (dir=0 - left, dir= - right, up=1 - up, up=0 - down)
 - bricks - number of the bricks
 - iter - if ball in iter cycles dont touch a brick, the trace of the ball is changed.
 This is necessary to complet the game.

+## Todo

+It is possible to add next features:
+- compute the score
+- add the next levels with different design of the wall
+- add the control by the declination of the sense hat
+- change the style or the color of the ball, paddle, wall